MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity

 To develop the MORPHEUS framework, we employed a multi-methodological approach tailored to address three research objectives: identifying the core human factors that play a crucial role in the most significant cyberthreats, mapping their complex interactions, and retrieving validated instruments to measure these factors.

 To identify and define the foundational taxonomy of human factors and align them with existing theoretical models, we adopted a \textit{Systematic Scoping Review}, ensuring qualitative depth and conceptual consistency (Section~\ref{sec:scoping_review}).
 Subsequently, to address the scalability challenge of mapping the extensive network of potential interactions among these identified factors and retrieving specific psychometric tools, we implemented an \textit{AI-assisted Systematic Screening} \cite{galli2025large, van2023artificial}.
 This second phase integrated AI-driven semantic search with strict Human-in-the-Loop (HITL) validation to manage the high-dimensional search space without compromising rigor (Section~\ref{sec:hybrid_protocol}).
 The following subsections detail the procedural steps, inclusion criteria, and validation mechanisms for each strategy.
+The complete dual-phase process, including the document selection at each screening step, is visually summarized in Figure~\ref{fig:methodology_flow}.
 All the datasets, protocols, and validation logs related to these activities are reported in the Additional Material.